nadder/rstex/rsmetafont_unix/Readme.txt

 To create a plain base file make sure you have plain.mf nearby and run:
 ./rsmf plain dump
+or even
+./rsmf plain input modes dump
+to include the printer modes.

 Now you can start rsmf with
 ./rsmf -base=plain
 and start with plain preloaded.